Rotherham: Landmarks

-All Saints Minster, on a square of the same name, was built using neat-cut pieces made of a unique sandstone, Rotherham Red, with a low-pitchEd lead roofing.
-It is a listed building in the highest category of architecture, Grade I. A Belfry was added to the church in 1501 and today the Minster houses 13 bells.
+All Saints Minster, on a square of the same name, was built using neat-cut pieces made of a unique sandstone, Rotherham Red, with a low-pitched lead roofing.
+It is a Grade I listed building.
+A Belfry was added to the church in 1501 and today the Minster houses 13 bells.
 A church has stood on the site since before the Norman Conquest and the current building dates from the 15th century and includes parts from earlier Saxon and Norman structures.
 Clayton and Bell working to George Gilbert Scott's designs constructed the east window.
 Stained glass makers and designers A. Gibbs, Camm Brothers, Heaton, Butler and Bayne and James Bell are known makers of the other windows.
 Gargoyles flank its clock on each face.
 It has a "recessed octagonal spire with crocketed arrises and pinnacled shafts rising from corner faces and a gilded weathervane."
 Architectural critics Nikolaus Pevsner and Simon Jenkins considered it "the best perpendicular [style] church in the country" and "the best work in the county", respectively.

 Close to the town centre is the 15th-century Chapel of Our Lady of Rotherham Bridge (or "Chapel on the Bridge"), beside Chantry Bridge (a road bridge opened in the 1930s).
 It is one of four surviving bridge chapels in the country.
 The chapel was restored in 1923, having been used as the town jail and a tobacconist's shop.